rollehfoh/ANY.RUN/connectors/Microsoft/MS Sentinel SIEM-SOAR/README.md

 ## Analyze URLs from Microsoft Sentinel Incidents via ANY.RUN Sandbox

-This playbook extracts URLs from incidents and sends them for analysis in the ANY.RUN Sandbox to enrich the incident with a verdict.
+This playbook extracts URLs from incidents and sends them for analysis in the ANY.RUN Sandbox to enrich the incident with a verdict using a single Azure Logic App.

 [Open connector page](https://github.com/rollehfoh/ANY.RUN/tree/main/connectors/Microsoft/MS%20Sentinel%20SIEM-SOAR/ANYRUN-Sandbox-URL)